 Frank Langella (Frank Weld), Rachael Ma (Robot), Peter Sarsgaard (Voice of Robot), James Marsden (Hunter Weld), Liv Tyler (Madison Weld), Susan Sarandon (Jennifer), Jeremy Strong (Jake Fenn), Jeremy Sisto (Sheriff Rawlings), Bonnie Bentley (Ava Fenn)

 At heart, Robot & Frank is an Isaac Asimov Robot story.
 There is certainly more that adheres to Asimov’s Robots here than there was in the official film version of I, Robot (2004).
 The difference might be that Asimov was never much concerned with the human characters in his stories, which were always stock and one-dimensional; rather his Robot stories deal with the logistical problems involved in creating a series of laws to control robot behaviour.
 Indeed, with its background theme of nostalgia and anti-progress – represented by the library of books being rendered obsolete in the technological age – Robot & Frank resembles more of a Ray Bradbury story.
 Maybe you could call it an Isaac Asimov Robot story as rewritten by Bradbury.
-Or perhaps something aking to the lovely Asimov-influenced anime Time of Eve (2010).
+If you were to look to a cinematic example, you could perhaps go with something like the lovely Asimov-influenced anime Time of Eve (2010).

 (Nominee for Best Actor (Frank Langella) at this site’s Best of 2012 Awards).